High School Brothers And Sisters In Christ (B.A.S.I.C.) Summer Youth Camp is a 5 night camp for youth entering High School, Grades 9 – 12.

 Each day campers participate in devotions, interactive worship, and a variety of outdoor and indoor activities designed specifically for them.
 Evening ends with a devotion and singing around the campfire.

 Campers also meet other high school students in our Counselor-in-Training (CIT) and Junior Wrangler (JW) programs during all-camp games and other activities during the week.

 Sign-in is from 4:00 to 5:00 pm Sunday in the Welcome Center.
 Pick-up is at the cabins from 10:30 to 11:00 am Friday, following a 10:00 am closing program in the Chapel.

 Horse Camp Option

 Youth campers who are not taking Horsemanship Camp may sign up for horse rides.
-The cost is $25 for a 45-minute ride if they are registered for camp.
 We recommend adding your horse ride before you register for camp.
 You may be able to add a ride on the day you sign in to camp, but since horses are limited, a ride may not be available at that late date.